Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/traceability_agent_configuration.md

       jwksUri: https://example.com/.well-known/jwks.json
  ```

-When the Traceability Agent receives the traffic it will identify the client id using metadata set up by the Istio envoy filter that is parsed based on the RequestAuthentication defintion, and then the agent will perform the lookup for the associated Credential resource that has the reference to the associated Amplify Marketplace application.
+When the Traceability Agent receives the traffic it will identify the client id using metadata set up by the Istio envoy filter that is parsed based on the RequestAuthentication definition, and then the agent will perform the lookup for the associated Credential resource that has the reference to the associated Amplify Marketplace application.

 ### Istio CRDs